 When thinking about bonfires our thoughts automatically turn to s’mores.
 Gooey toasted marshmallows sandwiched with melted chocolate between two graham crackers they are the epitome of bonfire desserts.

-If you can't find the soft molasses cookies suggested in this recipe, use regular graham crackers in its place.
+If you can't find the soft molasses cookies suggested in this recipe, use regular graham crackers in their place.

 Make it dairy or parve based on the ice cream you choose.